 1 Should CGT be a separate tax or part of income tax?
 Best taxed as part of income tax.
 If the decision is made to tax such gains, then additional complexity will arise if a new regime is developed.
 If another regime is developed, questions needs to be consider whether existing capital gains that are taxed should also be taxed under this new regime.
 It is simplest just to deem the gain to be taxed as income.
-2 Should capital gains be taxed on realisation or accrual basis?
-Ideally gains should be taxed as they accrue.
+2 Should capital gains be taxed on Ideally gains should be taxed as they accrue.
 This approach is simply not feasible or practical given the valuation difficulties and cash flow implications.
-This then creates several distortions such as lock in distortions and issues when taxpayers die or leave New Zealand.
-3 What assets should be covered?
+This then creates several distortions such as lock in distortions and issues realisation or accrual basis? when taxpayers die or leave New Zealand.
 If a CGT is to be introduced it should be comprehensive, covering not only physical assets but intangible property, rights and extinguishment of rights.
 This is not practical or feasible.
 The family home has already been excluded.
-Further decisions will need to be considered such as: • Lottery gains (and treatment of losses) • Gambling gains (and treatment of losses) • Cash inheritances • Treatment on death • Treatment on death of non-residents (but NZ resident beneficiary) The family home is the most material asset owned by NZ residents, but it is excluded.
+Further decisions will need to be This is not practical or feasible.
+The family home has already been excluded.
+Further decisions will need to be considered such as: 2 What assets should Lottery gains (and treatment of losses) Gambling gains (and treatment of losses) 3 be covered?
+Cash inheritancesTreatment on death Treatment on death of non-residents (but NZ resident beneficiary) The family home is the most material asset owned by NZ residents, but it is excluded.
 This will create a major distortion as taxpayers will seek to avoid CGT simply by over-investing into their residential house.
 For this reason, this is a material flaw in any proposal to introduce a CGT.
 For completeness we note the compliance costs of